caseyscarborough/github/README.md

 ## To Do

-The better question is...
-What's not to do?
-Any functionality of the API listed at [developer.github.com](http://developer.github.com/) that isn't currently in effect.
+Any functionality of the API listed at [developer.github.com](http://developer.github.com/) that hasn't currently been implemented.

 Some main missing functionality:
 * A good bit of the [Repos API](http://developer.github.com/v3/repos/), such as: